Skip to main content

 2. Methodology

 The International Passenger Survey (IPS) is a continuous survey conducted at major ports of entry to or exit from the UK.
 The survey provides information on the numbers and types of visits made by people travelling to and from the UK.
 It covers all major, air, sea and tunnel ports.
-Anonymous face to face interviews are undertaken with a sample of passengers as they enter or leave the UK.
-IPS data is published on the Office for National Statistics (ONS) website.

-Our partner, VisitBritain is a member of the IPS Steering Group and one of the main users of data generated by overseas residents visiting the UK.
-They have published a Methodology summary and a frequently asked questions document.
-Read more about the International Passenger Survey on VisitBritain.
+Our partner, VisitBritain, is a member of the IPS Steering Group and one of the main users of data generated by overseas residents visiting the UK.
+They have published a methodology summary and a frequently asked questions document.

-3. Previous reports
+3. Previous years

 4. Official statistics and partners

 The International Passenger Survey (IPS) is a continuous survey carried out by the Office for National Statistics (ONS).
-It is made following the Code of Practice for Official Statistics (2022) as produced by the Office for Statistics Regulation.
+It is made following the Code of Practice for Official Statistics (2023) as produced by the Office for Statistics Regulation.

 Read the Code of Practice for Official Statistics on code.statisticsauthority.gov.uk.